Donbas Post: Activities

 The company is not a member of the Universal Postal Union.
 It uses postage stamps issued by Ukrposhta, with its own cancels.
 Mail is temporarily accepted only at the mail operator's post offices; letters are not collected from the letter boxes.

 As of December 30, 2014, the December post-retirement benefits were paid to disabled persons residing in the DPR, through the Donbas Post's post offices.
 Starting from April 2015, an edict of the DPR's leader officially made Donbas Post, together with the republic's Central Republican Bank, responsible for regular payment of pensions and benefits to the population.
 For example, in June 2015 the DPR's elderly were paid via this postal system over a billion rubles and in July about two billion.
 In addition, starting from August 2015, the post offices are entrusted with distribution of SIM cards of the DPR's mobile operator Fenix.

 Postage stamps

 Preparations for issue of its own stamps were underway since March 2015, and by May 9 the first such stamp was issued in DPR and LPR depicting "DPR soldiers Arseny Pavlov and Mikhail Tolstykh better known by the population as "Givi" and "Motorola"."

-Donbas Post issued a series of seven definitive stamps in 2015 depicting coats of arms of DPR's cities and towns.
+Donbas Post issued a series of seven definitive stamps in 2015 depicting the coats of arms of DPR's cities and towns.
 The seventh stamp appeared on December 17, 2015.
-The 24-ruble stamp depicted smaller coat of arms of the Donetsk People's Republic's capital, Donetsk.
+The 24-ruble stamp depicted the smaller coat of arms of the Donetsk People's Republic's capital, Donetsk.
 The preceding stamps of the series presented coats of arms of Gorlovka, Shakhtersk, Dokuchaevsk, Debaltsevo, Yenakievo and Ilovaysk.
 A special cancellation was held on the occasion of the issue of each stamp in the corresponding town.